 The load board vs. dispatch comparison starts with subscriptions and ends there for most people.
 That's the wrong place to stop.
 DAT runs $65–$200/month by tier.
 Truckstop is $150–$500.
 Two boards - which is what most serious operators carry - runs $215–$700/month before you make your first call.
 Then add the time: 2.5–4 hours a day on search, broker calls, paperwork, and follow-up.
 At $35/hour, that's $1,925–$3,080/month in time cost that shows up as exhaustion and stress rather than a line item on your bank statement.
 Combined, the real cost of self-dispatching via load board runs $2,100–$3,700/month - before you account for a single dollar of rate differential.

 That's where it really breaks open.
-Dispatched carriers average $0.18–$0.35/mile more than self-dispatched carriers running comparable lanes.
-At 10,000 miles a month, that's $1,800–$3,500 in revenue that self-dispatched operators leave behind — not by running fewer miles, but by accepting rates the market would have paid more for if they'd had the relationships and the data to push.
+Dispatched carriers average $0.18–$0.35/mile more than self-dispatched carriers running comparable lanes - that gap comes from rate negotiationand lane-specific data, not luck.
+At 10,000 miles a month, that's $1,800–$3,500 in revenue that self-dispatched operators leave behind.
 A 6% dispatch fee on $12,000 gross costs you $720.
 If the dispatcher gets you $0.18/mile more, you net $1,080 more than you paid in fees.
-That's before the subscriptions you cancel and the 50 hours a month you get back.
+That's before the subscriptions you cancel when you step away from public boards and the 50 hours a month you get back.

 There's also a structural reality about what's actually on public load boards.
-Freight that gets posted publicly has usually been offered to trusted carriers first.
-The loads you see on DAT are what brokers couldn't book through their primary networks — or freight that nobody with a direct relationship wanted.
+Freight that gets posted publicly has usually been offered to trusted carriers first - one of the same dynamics that freight brokers exploit when they call their primary networks before posting.
+The loads you see on DAT are what brokers couldn't book any other way - or freight that nobody with a direct relationship wanted.
 Dispatchers with 200+ broker relationships get calls before postings, which means they're working 25–35% of the brokered freight market that never appears in a public search.
-If your only access to freight is what gets posted, you're starting every day already behind.
+If your only access to freight is what gets posted, drivers regularly struggle to find loads every Monday morning.

 Common Questions